A holiday chartering a yacht around the Whitsundays would not be complete without visiting some of the snorkelling spots.

 Dumbell Island located between Whitsunday Island and Border Island is a great halfway point between Whitehaven Beach and Hook Island.
 Dumbell is a fantastic spot to take the kids.
 You won’t only find picturesque coral in this area but you’ll also find many Nemo’s (clownfish) living in the coral.

 There are so many amazing opportunities to experience the underwater world when you go snorkelling in the Whitsundays.
-We've listed the snorkelling spots we think are the best, but if you have any questions about other sites or planning your bareboating itinerary please get in touch.
+We've listed the snorkelling spots we think are the best, but there are more!
+If you have any questions about planning your bareboating itinerary please get in touch.